UNDP-Accelerator-Labs/national_innovation_ecosystems_toolkit/How to incubate an innovation unit or lab/TORs for a consultant to build up the National Innovation Center - Viet Nam/Factsheet_Incubating_Labs_Viet_Nam_National_Innovation_Center_TOR_consultant_presentation1.md

 **Time** (in calendar time): 8 months, not counting procurement.

-**People** (team numerosity): about 6
+**People** (team numerosity): about 64 (from UNDP) and 10 (from NIC)

 **Focal point**.
 Nguyen Tuan Luong

 **Country and year**.
 Viet Nam, 2022

-**Resources** (The ones not meant for publishing are shared in the same folder as the factsheet).
+**Resources**

-Terms of reference for a consulting organization
+- [Terms of reference](https://undp.sharepoint.com/:w:/s/AcceleratorLabsNetwork/EfLPwEZjWRpEriuwDy6dQT8B32oc2CDf3YbfvMgjTJJweg?e=iKynCO) for a consulting organization

-Slide deck, used to present the work plan to the government.
+- [Slide deck](https://undp.sharepoint.com/:p:/s/AcceleratorLabsNetwork/EcQfmZqhrSNKh-R3gHmCvwwBQi39_G7hBorVbe4q40Sd0A?e=aJqnfS), used to present the work plan to the government.